I call it the Handy Serving Tool that Transforms into the Tricky Task Master Stick.

 We all began asking for and hiring the help we needed to get to where we wanted to go.
 But somehow that ‘help’ got turned into more ‘work.’

-After Zara heard herself telling me that she was cleaning before the cleaner, her ‘duh-o-meter’ sounded and she immediately felt relief and fired him and hired someone else to do the job-clean the house.
-I assured her she was not only doing herself a favour, she was also giving the ex-cleaner what he was asking for, the freedom to have someone else clean before he got there.
+After Zara heard herself telling me that she was cleaning before the cleaner, her ‘Doh!-O-Meter’ sounded and she immediately felt relief and fired the cleaner and hired someone else to clean the house.
+I assured her she was not only doing herself a favour, she was also giving the ex-cleaner what she was asking for, the freedom to have someone else clean before she got there.

 Meme finally saw that it was not her job to please the art teacher.
-She hired her.
+She'd hired her.
 Meme has

 her priorities in order and will fit in what she can when she can.

 The ‘old’ me would have timidly shuffled out of that music store and accepted the ‘strict store policy.’
 But the ‘real’ me, the one that is in charge of what I want and need, informed the store owner that, yes, they most certainly would let us cancel the remaining lessons and give us our post-dated cheques back or else they would soon be shunned by all of the people that I know in this community and that as a music teacher myself, I would no longer be buying my music teaching materials there.
 The owner found that she agreed with my policy.
 I never

 told my ‘story’ to my community and I have been shopping for my music supplies (at a discount!) there ever since.

 We Get to Decide

 We are the designers of our lives.
 We get to determine what works for us and what doesn’t.